VUB-HYDR/REVUB/README.md

 In the past, a MATLAB version (written for MATLAB R2017b) of the REVUB model existed, which can be obtained upon request but is no longer being supported by code updates.

+No specific packages are needed except for the regular numpy, pandas, and matplotlib.

 # 3. Tool's structure
 ---